Apache logging services logo

 How do I use a pattern to set the value of a string property?

 Log4net supports a pattern syntax for setting string properties similar to the PatternLayout used to format the output messages.
 This pattern syntax can be used by specifying type="log4net.Util.PatternString" on the string property in the config file.
 This tells the config parser to pass the value to the PatternString type before converting the result to a string.
-For details on the patterns supported see the PatternString SDK Reference.

 The following example sets the file name for a FileAppender to include the current process id by specifying the %processid pattern in the File property.